Five Reasons why you Should Consider a Virtual Internship at Global People Transitions

 4. You Boost Your Entire Skill Set

 Before starting my internship at GPT I found it hard to believe I was even going to learn some basic programming and help out with graphic design.
-But it happened, I took the opportunity, made the most out of it and today I know a little more than I did before this challenge.
+But it happened, I took the opportunity, and made the most out of it and today I know a little more than I did before this challenge.

 This is to say that even if officially an “academic internship”, the experience gives you the chance to strengthen skills you already have and for which you were probably selected, but also to test abilities you didn’t even know you had in you.